martindevans/martindevans.me/_posts/2013-02-08-The-Future-Is-Steamy.md

 # Games are productivity platforms for gamers creating digital goods and services for other gamers

  - Community produces 10x more content for TF2 than valve do
  - Best way for Valve *and* the community to make money is for Valve to enable community to make even more/better content
  - Ownership of content should be tracked through the entire system
   - Someone makes a texture, someone then uses that texture to make a model, and someone else uses the model to make a level.
   - If someone buys the level, then everyone in the chain should get some reward for the value they created
   - Enables ad-hoc collaboration
  - A single game shouldn't be a closed economy, work put into getting, for example, leather in WoW should be exchangeable for something in another game, e.g. DoTA
   - Essentially, every game becomes an instanced dungeon of a global game economy
+  - Obvious Example, Steam Trade
  - Reviews, Replays, Commentary, are all content which valve wants to provide a way to reward
  - [Na'Vi](http://en.wikipedia.org/wiki/Natus_Vincere) (famous gaming team) provide a service (streaming their games, entertainment), so they should be able to earn money from it
   - Valve need to provide a framework for people like Na'Vi to earn money from being famous players of DoTA